An introduction to New Zealand cadastral surveying procedures and practice, calculations, cadastral data preparation and

 However, a Course Reader must be purchased at the start of the semester from the School of Surveying office for approximately NZ$30.
 This reader contains the lectures, as well as most of the calculation tutorials and practicals.

-The Land Information New Zealand 'Rules for Cadastral Survey 2010' plus several other documents will be made available to students via Blackboard.
+The Land Information New Zealand current survey regulations, plus several other documents, will be made available to students via Blackboard

 - Graduate Attributes Emphasised